 CSA syndromes in adults are divided into five categories:

-Primary Central Sleep Apnea is when the breathing pattern consists of the repetitive absence of breathing effort and air flow.
+- Primary Central Sleep Apnea is when the breathing patter consists of the repetitive absence of breathing effort and air flow.

 Almost all people with CSA have disrupted sleep with frequent awakenings, difficulty falling asleep and daytime sleepiness.
 Other problems often seen are snoring, pauses in breathing and waking up with shortness of breath.
 Central sleep apnea is a serious medical condition and complications include: